 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-We've had to wait a little longer for the Nikon Z6 to arrive than the Nikon Z7, but it's this camera that will perhaps have the broader appeal of Nikon's two new full-frame mirrorless models, particularly among enthusiast photographers.
+We had to wait a little longer for the Nikon Z6 to arrive than the Nikon Z7, but it's this camera that perhaps has the broader appeal of Nikon's two full-frame mirrorless models, particularly among enthusiast photographers.

 Nikon is adopting a two-pronged strategy similar to that employed by Sony when it launched the original Alpha A7R and A7, with the Nikon Z6 and Z7 sharing the same design and a pretty much identical spec sheet, but with three notable differences: resolution, autofocus and burst shooting speed.

 While the Z7, with its densely populated 45.7MP sensor, is Nikon's high-resolution offering, the Z6 is marketed as more of an all-round camera.
 However, with Sony already stealing a march with the brilliant Alpha A7 III, has Nikon turned up to the party a little late?